gibranfil/simulation/README.md

 Move the agent to the closest empty cell where it would be satisfied.

 ## agents move with a probability based on their level of dissatisfaction.

+## try making agents have cost that added

+# random Cost

+The random cost have fluctuating increase of grid value it incerase if more agents, decrease if more empty land.